Lehigh Valley: Bus transportation

-Public bus service in Lehigh Valley is available through the Lehigh and Northampton Transportation Authority, known as LANta.
-In New Jersey, bus service is provided by NJ Transit, including to Centre Square in Easton, Pennsylvania.
+Public bus service in Lehigh Valley is available through LANta, the region's public transportation service.
+In New Jersey, bus service is provided by NJ Transit, including to the Easton Intermodal Transportation Center in Easton.

-The Lehigh Valley has several commercial bus services, including Greyhound Lines, Klein Transportation, and Trailways, and others, that provide transportation to and from New York City, Philadelphia, Reading, Harrisburg and other regional destinations throughout the day.
-Additionally, OurBus provides service to and from Philadelphia, Martz Trailways provides transport from the region to Scranton via Wilkes-Barre.
-It also provides service to Philadelphia as an Amtrak Thruway Motorcoach route that connects to Amtrak at 30th Street Station in Philadelphia.
-Chinatown bus lines operates multiple roundtrip bus lines daily between Manhattan and Wind Creek Bethlehem in Bethlehem; as of 2014, more than 3,000 passengers daily utilized Chinatown bus lines' service from Manhattan to Wind Creek Bethlehem.
+The Lehigh Valley has several commercial bus services, including Greyhound Lines, Klein Transportation, and Trailways, and others, that provide transportation to and from New York City, Philadelphia, Reading, Harrisburg, and other regional destinations throughout the day.
+OurBus provides service to and from Philadelphia.
+Martz Trailways provides transport from the region to Scranton via Wilkes-Barre, and also provides service to Philadelphia as an Amtrak Thruway route that connects to Amtrak at 30th Street Station in Philadelphia.
+Chinatown bus lines operates multiple round trip bus lines daily between Manhattan and Wind Creek Bethlehem in Bethlehem; as of 2014, more than 3,000 passengers daily utilized Chinatown bus lines' service from Manhattan to Wind Creek Bethlehem.